 I have a friend who tried hypnosis, and they said it didn’t work – what happened?
 The success of your experience is dependant on two factors – the client’s willingness for change and the skills of the hypnotist.
 If the client doesn’t have an honest desire for change, such as a smoker who is only seeing a hypnotist at the urging of a parent or spouse, they are not prepared to accept the suggestions for positive change.
 If, however, the smoker is fed up with the habit and no longer wants the cigarettes to be a part of their life, they are primed for success.

 How many sessions do I need?
-Rapid change is possible with hypnosis and studies found that 6 sessions of hypnotherapy results in 93% recovery rate.
+Studies found that 6 sessions of hypnotherapy results in 93% recovery rate.
+I have found that most clients completely work through an entire issue in 3-4 sessions.
 Everyone is different and the results you desire and the level of transformation you experience is up to you.
 I do not require a specific number of sessions, however I do recommend 3-4 sessions per topic.
 Hypnosis is not a "one size fits all" process.
 During your first session we will identify your goals and custom-design a program for your success.